leverdeterre/PermissiveResearch/README.md

 PermissiveResearch
 ==================

-An iOS search engine that allows errors in the searched element.
+An iOS search engine that allows mistakes in the searched element.
 Many developpers would have executed a fectch request on a CoreData database or a predicate to filter on a NSArray.

 ![Image](demo.png)